-approximately \$2.0 million on or before December 31, 2021; and approximately \$2.8 million on or before December 31, 2022.
+- approximately \$2.0 million on or before December 31, 2021; and - approximately \$2.8 million on or before December 31, 2022.

 The remaining amounts payable to the government will be subject to interest at a rate of 1.25% per annum, and any or all amounts may be paid earlier at the option of the Company.

-Furthermore, the Company has agreed that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 26% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment of the scheduled amounts set forth above, up to a maximum total acceleration of \$4.2 million.
-As previously reported, during the three months ended March 31, 2020, the Company recorded a discrete tax benefit of \$37.7 million related to the net operating loss carryback provisions available under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") for taxes paid by the Company in years 2013, 2014, 2015 and 2017 (the "CARES Act Tax Benefit").
-In June 2020, the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit, and because this tax refund was received prior to the effective date of the SDNY Civil Settlement Agreement, the payment the initial settlement payment installment included an added payment of approximately \$5.9 million.
-In addition, because the Company received a tax benefit payment of approximately \$15.7 million in September 2020, and accelerated payment of approximately \$4.1 million was made on October 1, 2020 with a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.
+Furthermore, the Company has agreed that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 26% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment of the scheduled amounts set forth above, up to a maximum total acceleration of \$4.1 million.
+During the year ended December 31, 2020, the Company received a tax refund of \$37.7 million related to the NOL carryback provisions available under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") for taxes paid by the Company in years 2013, 2014, 2015 and 2017 (the "CARES Act Tax Benefit") and made accelerated payments of approximately \$4.1 million under the SDNY Civil Settlement Agreement.